allegory-software/allegory-sdk/lua/mdbx_query_impl.md

 literal map of the code.
 In the real code, stages 3-8 above all happen inside one call to `compile()`, not as separate passes.

-## Implementation abstractions
+## Implementation concepts

-- table spec
-	- .table + .alias
-- source
-	- exposes .member and .fields after source resolution
+- `rel` (relation): query object.
-	- can refer to a table or an aliased relation
+- `source`: uniform wrapper over table or aliased rel with `name` and `cols`.
-	- .fields maps field names to schema fields or returned-field indexes
-- members list (rel.members)
-	- the flat symbol table used by q.col() to solve col refs
-- fragment
-	- unaliased relation to be used as the right side of a join
-	- useful for grouping joins (it matters for left join)
-	- its .members are merged into rel.members
-	- its .wheres are merged into the join's `on` condition
-- fact
-	- a classified `where` condition that might be answerable by an index
+- `scope`: namespace for sources and cols. group_by and exists create scopes.
+- `join group`: rel without terminals used to join with.
+- `terminal`: one of the methods that executes rel.
+- `fixed col`: a leading key column that has an `= value` condition, so every row that the scan reads will have that value on that key.
+- `fact`: a per-column value pulled from a condition for one source's access plan; thrown away once that plan is chosen.
-	- .kind: equality, range, prefix, membership, existence, or null
+- `fact kind`: equality, range, prefix, membership, existence, or null.
-- residual row check
+- `condition record`: a wrapper for each flattened where()/having()/join condition with a classification tag and a "has this been used up by an index seek yet" flag.
+- `residual row check`: a condition checked as soon as its own source's row is fetched.
-	- a condition evaluated after all source members it reads are available
+- `late condition`: a condition needing every source scanned before it can be checked.
-- terminal
-	- a public operation that chooses how the relation is executed and returned
-- executor
-	- the runtime closure chain that scans members and emits row contexts
+- `executor`: the runtime query node chain that scans sources and emits rows.
+- `access plan`: a structured description of "how to read this one table", i.e. which key, how many leading columns are pinned, which direction, what's left as a manual check.
+- `plan kind`: exact, range, prefix, eq_prefix, in, or full -- how well a key matches a source's conditions.
+- `natural order`: the order rows come out of a scan in, treated as a real, comparable value instead of an implicit assumption.
+- `rel.access`: the list of per-table steps for the whole query, in scheduled order, each one either a plain step or a nested left-joined group.
+- `col_term`: source+col+direction(when order matters), so that
+order_by()/group_by()/distinct() can be compared directly against what a table key naturally produces.

 ## Deep dives

-### resolve_sources: building the member scope

-`resolve_sources` (plural) and `resolve_source` (singular) are two different functions doing two different jobs — worth keeping separate in your head since the naming is easy to conflate.

-#### What "resolving" means here
+#### What "resolving" means

-`resolve_source` (singular) takes one source — either a table spec (`{kind='table', table=, alias=}`, produced earlier by `parse_table_spec`) or a relation object — and turns it into a uniform shape with three things:
+`resolve_sources` wraps row sources, which can be aliased tables or rels into a uniform shape with:
-- `.member` — the name it's addressed by (alias if given, else the table name)
+- `.name` — the name it's addressed by (alias if given, else the table name).
+- `.cols` — schema fields list+map for tables, or output cols list+map.
-- `.schema` — for a table, an actual lookup into `mdbx_schema` (`db:table_schema(source.table)`) to get the real schema object
+- `.schema` — for a table, its schema object from `db:table_schema(table_name)`.
-- `.fields` — a name-to-field map

-For a table, `.fields` comes straight from the schema.
-For a relation source, there's no schema — instead `.fields` is synthesized from the *already-compiled* subquery's `returned_fields`: `{name = name, index = i}` for each output column.
+For a table, `.cols` comes straight from the schema.
+For a rel source, there's no schema — instead `.cols` is synthesized from the *already-compiled* subquery's `out_cols` for each output column.
 So a subquery's output columns become addressable exactly like table columns, but only the columns it chose to return — its internals stay invisible.
-That's the point: after this step, code anywhere downstream (name binding, index planning) can treat "a table" and "a subquery result" identically, through the same `.member`/`.fields` shape, without caring which one it actually is.
+That's the point: after this step, code anywhere downstream (name binding, index planning) can treat "a table" and "a subquery result" identically, through the same `.name`/`.cols` shape, without caring which one it actually is.

 So "resolving" = going from *what the user wrote* (a bare string, or a `Rel` object) to *a concrete, schema-backed thing with known columns* — the same sense as "resolving a symbol": you had a name, now you have the definition it points to.

-#### Why build the members list
+#### Why build the sources list

-`resolve_sources` (plural) is the driver: it calls `resolve_source` on the base source and every join's right side, and assembles the results into `rel.members` — both an ordered array and a name-to-source map (`members[source.member] = source`).

-This list is what stage 6 (`bind_expr`, specifically `find_member`/`find_col`) searches when it resolves `q.col()`.
-Qualified refs (`q.col('p.title')`) look up `members['p']` directly — O(1) map
+This list is what `bind_expr()` searches when it resolves `q.col()`.
+Qualified refs like `q.col('p.title')` look up `sources['p']` directly.
-lookup.
-Unqualified refs (`q.col('title')`) have to walk the ordered array checking every member's `.fields` for one that has that column, raising "ambiguous field" if more than one does — that needs the array, not just the map, since it has to check *all* candidates before deciding.
-The map is also how alias collisions get caught (`assertf(not members[source.member], 'duplicate source member')`).
+Unqualified refs like `q.col('title')` have to walk the ordered array checking every source's `.cols` for one that has that column, raising "ambiguous field" if more than one does — that needs the array, not just the map, since it has to check *all* candidates before deciding.
+The map is also how alias collisions get caught.

 Stage 8 (`choose_access`) also consumes this list — `access_conditions`
-and `referenced_members` check whether a `q.col()`'s bound `.source` is a member of *this* relation's flat scope (`members[expr.source.member] == expr.source`) versus belonging to an outer scope.
+and `referenced_sources` check whether a `q.col()`'s bound `.source` is a member of *this* relation's flat scope (`members[expr.source.member] == expr.source`) versus belonging to an outer scope.
 So the members list is really the flat symbol table this whole compile pass resolves names against.

-#### The fragment "contradiction" — it isn't one, it's two different concerns
+#### Join groups

+A join group is when joining with a rel without providing an alias.
+When given an alias, that's joining with a sub-query, which is very different.
-A fragment always flattens its members into the parent's name scope, but also stays grouped as one atomic unit at execution time for `left_join()`.
-Both are true, but they answer two unrelated questions, at two different stages:
+A join group is not a subquery, it's just a grouping device.
+Its sources flatten into the parent's name scope so that you can reference their columns directly from the outer query.
+A join group stays grouped as one atomic unit at execution time because left join requires it.

-**Stage 4 (`resolve_sources`, naming):** a fragment *always* flattens its members into `rel.members`, regardless of whether it was passed to `join()` or `left_join()`.
-This has to happen because a fragment is unaliased by definition — it's not a subquery, it's just a grouping device.
-If its members didn't flatten into the parent's name scope, you'd have no way to write `q.col('pt.tag')` from the outer query at all; you'd need an alias, which is exactly what turns it into an aliased sub-relation instead of a fragment.
-So flattening at the naming level is what makes a fragment a fragment rather than a subquery — it's the whole reason the feature exists.

 **Stage 8 (`build_access`, execution):** here the join kind actually matters, and this is a separate question — not "what can I call this